 In fact, meditation for creativity is increasingly being studied, with research showing that open-monitoring styles of meditation improve divergent thinking—an essential skill in the creative process.
 Additionally, meditation reduces mental rigidity, encouraging more fluid and adaptive thinking.

 For those who find traditional sitting practices difficult, movement-based meditation practices like yoga or tai chi can be incredibly effective.
-These dynamic forms of meditation don’t require long time commitments but still offer powerful meditation benefits for mental health, including improved focus and reduced stress.
+These dynamic forms of Meditation for Creativity don’t require long time commitments but still offer powerful benefits of meditation for mental health, including improved focus and reduced stress.

 Ultimately, consistent meditation—even just a few minutes daily—can train your mind to stay present and aware.
 With time, this practice enhances your ability to think clearly and creatively, helping you tap into deeper intuitive insights and unlock your full creative potential.